Should my Dog Still be Limping After ACL (CCL) Surgery?

 If your pet is limping your pet has about a 98% chance of being pain.

 The most recent version of this topic may be found in my book for Kindle on Amazon.
-I have edited the topic to be concise and easier to read than what is contained here, however I have left some of the following info on this page for now because this topic receives thousands of hits on this site.
+I have edited the topic for the books to be concise and easier to read than what is contained here on the website, however I have left some of the following info on this page for now because this topic receives thousands of hits on this site.
 Evidently it’s a big problem around the world!
 The link to my book using Amazon.com is:

 and the book is not expensive